sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

     .. note::

-        During this delay, the R3 board can't perform any tasks or execute any other commands until the delay ends.
+        During this delay, the Arduino Uno R3 can't perform any tasks or execute any other commands until the delay ends.

     .. code-block:: Arduino
        :emphasize-lines: 10,11